Peter Cathcart Wason: THOG Task

 Wason devised yet another task, called the THOG task, to further his studies in psychology of reasoning.
-In this task, participants were shown cards with a white diamond, a black diamond, a white circle, and a black circle.
+Participants were shown cards with a white diamond, a black diamond, a white circle, and a black circle.
 They were then given a rule, and instructed to choose which of the cards would be a THOG, which were not, and which could not be classified.
 The THOG task required subjects to carry out a combinational analysis, a feat an adult should be able to accomplish, using reason and logic.
-That being said, half of the participants answered the problem incorrectly.
+However, half of the participants failed to solve the problem correctly.

+Wason Verbal Illusion

+In 1979 Wason, with Shuli Reich, identified what became known as the Wason verbal illusion.
+The illusion shows that people can systematically misinterpret certain grammatically complex sentences, such as "No head injury is too trivial to be ignored."
+Although the literal meaning implies that all head injuries should be ignored, most readers interpret it to mean the opposite—that all head injuries deserve attention.
+Wason and Reich demonstrated that this reversal arises from pragmatic expectations and world knowledge overriding syntactic analysis, revealing limits in human sentence processing and the tendency to favor plausible over literal interpretations.

 Approach to experimentation

 Peter Wason took a rather unconventional approach to his studies.
 When running experiments, he took a more active approach.
-Although he had some lab aides, he insisted on being present when experiments were run, so he could actively watch the subjects’ behavior throughout the process.
+Although he had some assistants, he insisted on being present when experiments were run, so he could actively watch the behaviour of the subjects throughout the process.
 It is also said that Wason infused a clinical psychology atmosphere into his study by asking his subjects how they felt about the experiment itself, as well as the results delivered.
-These evaluations were recorded and placed in his papers, giving them a more personal and unique feel than many other academic papers of the time.
-Wason’s goal was to discover new psychological phenomena and new aspects of human behavior, and not only to test his own hypotheses.
+These evaluations were recorded and placed in his papers, giving them a more personal and unique aspect than many other academic papers of the time.
+Wason's goal was to discover new psychological phenomena and new aspects of human behaviour, and not only to test his own hypotheses.